ducflair/hipdf/README.md

 - **Layer Management**: High-level API for organizing content into toggleable layers
 - **Hatching Patterns**: Support for various fill patterns including crosshatching, dots, and custom patterns
 - **PDF Embedding**: Embed other PDF documents with various layout strategies
+- **Block System**: Reusable PDF content components with transformations and efficient rendering
 - **Type Safety**: Strongly typed interfaces with compile-time guarantees

+# Showcase
+You can see the results of our test suit in [this](https://github.com/ducflair/hipdf/tree/main/tests/outputs) folder.

 ## Quick Start